Bhargavi-ng/Migration_and_Housing/Readme.md

 ***Model Quality:***

-This model has a mean squared error value of 3.64.
-A perfect model will have the value "0".
-3.64 is relatively small and thus, we can conclude the quality of the model is relatively good.

 ![HPI vs Mortgage Model Quality Evaluation](/Images/HPI_Mortgage_Model_Quality.PNG)

 ***Model Limitations:***
-	- This linear regression model only one independent variable - 30 year fixed Mortgage rates.
+	- We have taken into account only one independent variable (Mortgage rates) in this model.
 As discussed earlier, real estate prices have many other variables influencing it.
 	- We considered data for a longer duration over bigger geographic spread.
 As in, Interest rate over the past 40 years versus House Price Index change across all of U.S.

 Code base [Jupyter Notebook - Linear Regression model regressing House price and Mortgage rate](https://github.com/hishamdewan/Migration_and_Housing/blob/main/linear_regression_HPI_vs_30MORTGAGE.ipynb)